2021 Mercedes CLS AMG 53 spotted: price, specs and release date

 New Mercedes CLS facelift engines

 The Mercedes CLS will be available with a range of petrol and diesel engines, some fitted with mild hybrid technology.
-The AMG CLS 53 model shown here will use the same six-cylinder turbo engine as before, while other versions will include a CLS 300d four-cylinder diesel, the CLS 400d six-cylinder diesel and the CLS 350 and 450 models, which are four- and six-cylinder petrols respectively.
+The AMG CLS 53 model shown here will use the same six-cylinder turbo engine as before, while other versions will include a CLS 300d four-cylinder diesel, the CLS 400d six-cylinder diesel and the CLS 350 and 450 models, which have four- and six-cylinder petrol engines respectively.

 The current Mercedes CLS’ nine-speed automatic gearbox will be carried over into the new car, and most models will retain a rear-wheel-drive setup as standard.
 More powerful models will likely be offered with four-wheel drive, and you can expect the AMG CLS 53 to come with this system as standard.